ARBProtocol/solana-jupiter-bot/README.md

 # solana-jupiter-bot

 > CAUTION!
 Use at Your own risk!
+This bot is currently being optimized 📊

 > ⚠️ EPILEPSY WARNING - CLI UI is constantly refreshed and may be disruptive for sensitive people